 - Mid-July.: Provincetown Summer Bear Week.

-- Late Oct.: Serenity by the Sea: Provincetown Round Up
+- Late October: Serenity by the Sea: Provincetown Roundup.

-Provincetown is the smallest town on the Cape in area (it also has one of the smallest year-round populations), and much of the town is occupied by Cape Cod National Seashore, which extends from P'town's western tip to the north and then east to the next town, Truro.
+Provincetown is the smallest town on the Cape based upon area (it also has one of the smallest year-round populations), and much of the town is occupied by Cape Cod National Seashore, which extends from P'town's western tip to the north and then east to the next town, Truro.
 The town itself has two main drags, Commercial Street and Bradford Street.
-P'town generally referred to as having three sections, the quiet and peaceful West End, the bustling downtown center, and the East End, which has a number of galleries and guesthouses.
+P'town generally referred to as having three sections: the quiet and peaceful West End, the bustling downtown center, and the East End with its number of galleries and guesthouses.

 From P'town, as you head east on U.S. 6, you come to the charming towns of Truro and Wellfleet.

-Provincetown has a handful of prominent attractions, but the main things to do here are relax, browse the many cool shops and galleries, enjoy the outdoors (perhaps biking or visiting the beach at Cape Cod National Seashore.
+Provincetown has a handful of prominent attractions, but the main things to do here are relax, browse the many cool shops and galleries, and enjoy the outdoors perhaps by biking or visiting the beach at Cape Cod National Seashore.

 Attractions right in town general revolve around history and culture.
 There's the 252-foot-tall Pilgrim Monument, which looms over town (you can climb to the top for an amazing view).
 You can learn about the town's rich art history at the striking Provincetown Art Association and Museum.
 There are also terrific whale-watching excursions, and memorable seashore trips offered by Art's Dune Tours.

-America's premier gay resort developed as an arts colony at the turn of the 20th century.
-A young artist and entrepreneur named Charles Hawthorne, charmed by the town's seclusion and magnificent setting, founded the Cape Cod School of Art, one of America's first open-air academies.
-By 1916 the town's once vibrant fishing industry had slowed, and its whaling industry had died.
-But a half-dozen art schools had opened; the Provincetown Art Association had staged its first exhibitions; and a small band of modernist theater folk—notably the young Eugene O'Neill and Edna St.
+America's premier gay resort developed as an art colony at the turn of the 20th century.
+A young artist and entrepreneur named Charles Hawthorne, charmed by the town's seclusion and magnificent setting, founded the Cape Cod School of Art, which is one of America's first open-air academies.
+By 1916, the town's once vibrant fishing industry had slowed, and its whaling industry had died.
+But a half-dozen art schools had opened; the Provincetown Art Association had staged its first exhibitions, and a small band of modernist theater folk—notably the young Eugene O'Neill and Edna St.

 During the next few decades, many leaders of the nation's artistic and literary movements spent summers here, but as time passed, the town was identified increasingly for its outrageousness—its willingness to flout convention.
 By the 1960s Provincetown had become a haven for anyone whose artistic leaning, political platform, social manifesto, or sexual persuasion was subject to persecution elsewhere in America.
-Today the most visibly gay resort community in the United States, excepting the Pines and Cherry Grove in Fire Island, is as appealing to artists as it is to gay and lesbian tourists.
+Today the most visibly gay resort community in the United States, excluding the Pines and Cherry Grove in Fire Island, is as appealing to artists as it is to gay and lesbian tourists.

-Whereas 10 or 15 years ago, the lodging landscape in summer was dominated by modest gay guesthouses with cheap, bare-bones rooms, Provincetown now has 15 or 20 upscale gay-owned inns with elegant rooms, fine amenities, and rather steep rates to match.
-Provincetown becomes ever-more sophisticated each season, which is not to say it's any less of a town to let your hair down, party, dish with old friends, or make new ones.
+Whereas 10 or 15 years ago, the lodging landscape in summer was dominated by modest gay guesthouses with cheap, bare-bones rooms, Provincetown now has numerous upscale gay-owned inns with elegant rooms, fine amenities, and rather steep rates to match.
+Provincetown becomes ever-more sophisticated each season, which is not to say it's any less of a town to let your hair down, party, catch up with old friends, or make new ones.